Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 The Shift from Device Control to Session Control

-The most effective control model for contractors is not ownership of the endpoint.
+The most effective control model for contractors is not endpoint ownership.
+It is session ownership.

 • The user brings the device

-This allows organizations to scale access without scaling physical risk.
+Organizations can scale workforce access without scaling physical risk.

 What Changes When Compute Leaves the Laptop

-For regulated enterprises, this is not a convenience upgrade.
+For regulated enterprises, this represents a control improvement rather than a convenience upgrade.

 Why This Matters for Compliance, Not Just Speed